adewuyito/Computer_vision_group_project/Research_on_Computer_Vision_Draft.md

 #### Google translate working -- [fix heading]

-The process of google translate identifying and accurately translating data for the user, a number of steps would
+The process of google translate identifying and accurately translating data for the user, a number of steps would taken to archive this.

 1. Firstly, when the image is passed, google translate app tries to identify important parts of the image that might hold text to be translated, this involves looking for blobs of pixel that have similar color and near other similar blobs.
 This blobs searched would also be checked if they could be in a line so we can continuously read them.